x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

     2. In File Explorer, right-click on the Exchange ISO image file and then select **Mount**.
 Note the virtual DVD drive letter that's assigned.

-    3. Opwn a Windows Command Prompt window.
+    3. Open a Windows Command Prompt window.
 For example:

       - Press the Windows key + 'R' to open the **Run** dialog, type cmd.exe, and then press **OK**.